planetfederal/qgis-geoserver-plugin/docs/source/actions.rst

 To upload a layer and its style, you can drag and drop an element in the QGIS Layers panel.

 Also, elements from the explorer can be dropped onto the QGIS canvas.
 GeoServer layers can be dropped onto the QGIS canvas to add them to the project.
 The corresponding WFS/WCS layer will be created as in the case of using the *Add to QGIS project* menu option, already described.
-If a group element is dragged from the Explorer and into the canvas, a WMS layer corresponding to that layer group will be added to the tproject.
+If a group element is dragged from the Explorer and into the canvas, a WMS layer corresponding to that layer group will be added to the project.